byterubpay/byterub-site/_posts/2016-02-14-overview-and-logs-for-the-dev-meeting-held-on-2016-02-14.md

 **\<fluffypony>** ArticMine: you mean in terms of functional tests or automated tests?
 **\<ArticMine>** both
 **\<xmrpromotions>** what is the minumum time allowable between freeze date and fork date?
 I know the desire is 6 months but what is the margin of error?
-**\<fluffypony>** xmrpromotions: for planned forks, given how small Monero is, we could probably get away with a month or two
+**\<fluffypony>** xmrpromotions: for planned forks, given how small ByteRub is, we could probably get away with a month or two
 **\<fluffypony>** but likely for the last time
 **\<dEBRUYNE>** \<fluffypony> moneromooo: I know - if we need to we can push the fork date <= I am in favor of this as well
 **\<fluffypony>** it'll become harder and harder to do stuff like that, so if we're making an exception on a planned fork let's make it the last time
 **\<dEBRUYNE>** we don´t necessarily need to stick to a certain date for something that important
 **\<dEBRUYNE>** Agree fluffypony
-**\<fluffypony>** the larger issue here is that the 0MQ stuff was pushed prematurely because OranJuice couldn't work on Monero any longer
+**\<fluffypony>** the larger issue here is that the 0MQ stuff was pushed prematurely because OranJuice couldn't work on ByteRub any longer
 **\<fluffypony>** in future I don't expect stuff like that will happen
 **\<dEBRUYNE>** Same issue with smart mining right?
 **\<smooth>** i still think we can consider dumping the dev branch. i think we need to be open minded about whether its state will hurt development rather than help it